The Beautiful Summer (film)

-The Beautiful Summer is a 2023 Italian drama film written by Laura Luchetti, Greta Scicchitano and Mario Iannuzziello and directed by Luchetti.
+The Beautiful Summer (La bella estate) is a 2023 Italian drama film written by Laura Luchetti, Greta Scicchitano and Mario Iannuzziello and directed by Luchetti.

-It is loosely based on a novella by Italian author Cesare Pavese, first published in Italian as La bella estate in 1940 and then in a collection of three novellas under the same name in 1949.
+It is loosely based on a novella by Cesare Pavese, first published in Italian as La bella estate in 1940 and then in a collection of three novellas under the same name in 1949.

 The film, like the novella, is set in 1930s (1938 specifically in the film) Italy and is a coming of age story of juvenile love, hope and defeat.

+Release

-The film premiered at the Locarno Film Festival in 2023.
+The film premiered at the 76th Locarno Film Festival in 2023.
+Distributed by Lucky Red, the film was released theatrically in Italy on 24 August 2023.

+Reception

+Sheri Linden of The Hollywood Reporter declared the film to be "sometimes gloriously resonant but not without missteps".